 - Peace, updated to Choosing Happiness

-It’s been thrilling to me to have numerous articles about parenting published and to be on tv and national radio shows.
+It’s been thrilling to me to have numerous articles about parenting published and to be on tv and national radio shows and also to win honors.
 Importantly, it is thrilling to find that more and more parents seem to be accepting the philosophy that parents should work with their child instead of against their child.